saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ```
 <br>

-The beauty here is that you do not need to know all the specifics with regards to the Juniper API.
-NAPALM issued these RPCs and used the return values to create a nice dictionary for us.
+NAPALM manages to completely hide this fact and the beauty here is that you do not need to know all the specifics with regards to the Juniper API.
+NAPALM issued these RPCs, parsed the return values and created a nice dictionary for us to work with.

 Let's change the example code to something that works for IOS XR: